Measures & Methods

 There are several important guidelines to consider when identifying appropriate measures for your outcomes

 - Align Measure with Outcome.
 Ensure that the measure that you are writing directly illuminates the outcome you are exploring.
 If the outcome intends to assess writing skills, a direct measure of a classroom writing example or an indirect measure from a survey can be used to assess a student's writing abilities.

-- Utilize Rubric Items when possible, as opposed to full grades in a course or completion of an assignment, course or program.as opposed to full grades in a course or completion of an assignment, course or program.
-Rubrics created at the skill or knowledge level allows programs to identify instructional areas where students most, when coupled with analytic scoring.
-The first matrix below is a simply example of using a matrix to measure quantitative literacy skill levels among students in the hypothetical BS JPS program.
-These results can then be fed into the second matrix below, “Analytic Scoring of Course Level Rubrics” in order to create a course level portrait of student’s strengths and weakness.
+- Utilize Rubric Items when possible, as opposed to full grades in a course or completion of an assignment, course or program as opposed to full grades in a course or completion of an assignment, course or program.
+Rubrics created at the skill or knowledge level allows programs to identify instructional areas where students most when coupled with analytic scoring.
+The first matrix below is a simple example of using a matrix to measure quantitative literacy skill levels among students in the hypothetical BS JPS program.
+These results can then be fed into the second matrix below, “Analytic Scoring of Course Level Rubrics” in order to create a course level portrait of student’s strengths and weaknesses.
 This information is crucial to guiding continuous improvement efforts that can have the greatest positive impact on student outcomes.

 - Identify at least one direct measure.
 The second measure can be direct or indirect.